brunoFilipGithub/recipe-hub/README.md

 # Recipe Hub

-Recipe hub is simple, database-first, angular frontend, asp .net web api with EF backend app, where users can register, login (done with JWT authentication), and do CRUD operations on recipes.
+Recipe hub is a simple, database-first, angular frontend, asp .net web api with EF backend app, where users can register, login (done with JWT authentication), and do CRUD operations on recipes.
 </br>